renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 The city of Certa was built on the site of a much older city, which was destroyed almost a century ago.
 The remains of that city where claimed by the nascent Certan movement, and its reconstruction began 62 years ago.
-Sitting at the center of the Kingdoms of Men, Certa is a crossroads; it has become a center of overland trade and travel in the Kingdoms, and has risen rapidly in wealth and prestige—though it does suffer somewhat from being several hundred *demarc* from the coast of the Glass Sea.
+Sitting at the center of the Kingdoms of Men, Certa is a crossroads; it has become a center of overland trade and travel in the Kingdoms, and has risen rapidly in wealth and prestige — though it does suffer somewhat from being several hundred *demarc* from the coast of the Glass Sea.

-Besides the city of Certa itself, they also control the surrounding territory—and they are expanding.
+Besides the city of Certa itself, they also control the surrounding territory — and they are expanding.
 So far, they have advanced to the south (toward the coast) and west (into the territory of the Western Kings), displacing local nobles as they go.

 The Certa are not a peaceful movement; not all of the nobles that they have displaced have survived.
-Though there has not yet been an open insurrection, in recent years, a number of nobles have died (or disappeared) under mysterious circumstances—and others have obviously been assassinated.
+Though there has not yet been an open insurrection, in recent years, a number of nobles have died (or disappeared) under mysterious circumstances — and others have obviously been assassinated.
-Though the Certanis have not yet been proven responsible, they have also not been particularly subtle—particularly considering that much of their expansion has been by expanding into the territories of dead or disappeared nobles near their territory.
+Though the Certanis have not yet been proven responsible, they have also not been particularly subtle — particularly considering that much of their expansion has been by expanding into the territories of dead or disappeared nobles near their territory.

 <aside class="hook">